 As disclosed in Note 6, the Company has excise duties and VAT paid under protest amounting to P1.1 billion for certain Alkylate shipments.

 Trial on the merits is pending with the Court of Tax Appeals ("CTA").
-Due to the retirement of two Justices which resulted in the reorganization of the Court, the case has been transferred to the 2nd Division from the 1st Division.
-Jurisdictional issues are pending with the Supreme Court 2nd Division.
+Jurisdictional issues are pending with the Supreme Court.